Mariainesrocha/TPW_P1/README.md

       > Pedro Souto

 ### Main features - General:
-      > Search by a product's Category or Name (Results are presented using pagination in case there are more than 12)
+      > Search by a product's Category or Name (Results are presented using pagination(*) in case there are more than 12)
       > Tabs for: Hot Deals(Most sold products) / Newly Arrived(Most recent products) / Shops(List of Shops)
+      > (*) Pagination can be tested by selecting on the 'Browse Categories' menu the option 'Phones (14)'

 ### Main Features - Authenticated Customer:
       > External Authentication by Google